Skip to Content

 Looking for other great strawberry recipes?
 Here are some family favorites:

 If you’ve never made a cake in your cast iron skillet, you’ll be amazed at how easy it is.
 You don’t have to worry about multiple layers or several pans.
 Keep the cake in the skillet, frost directly on top and then serve from the skillet.
-It’s easy clean up and easy baking!
+It’s easy to clean up and easy to bake!
 The skillet creates a nice edge on the outside and bottom of the cake.

 I also used my stand mixer for the batter and hand mixer for the frosting, but you can just use a hand mixer if you don’t own a standing one.